Niko256/renn/README.md

-**renn**
+# renn

+---

 A tiny experimental async runtime for learning and playing with concurrency.

-> Warning : this project exists purely for education and experimentation.
-Do not use it in production.
-Ever.
+> Warning : this project exists purely for education and experimentation!!!

 ---